-Generally, construction would cause temporary and intermittent disruption to existing land uses near the construction zone.
-Construction activities could temporarily and intermittently disrupt access to some properties.
+Generally, construction would cause temporary and intermittent disruption of access to some properties.
 Some businesses adjacent to the station site could experience hardship during construction due to access disruptions.
-In addition, some businesses in urban areas could experience hardship due to traffic congestion associated with nearby roadwork and construction truck traffic.
+In addition, some businesses in urban areas could experience hardship due to traffic congestion associated with nearby roadwork.
 Any access disruptions would be temporary and would not convert existing land uses to transportation use.

-During the construction period, the Palmdale Station site would require the temporary use of land for construction activities and would result in indirect temporary effects on land uses adjacent to the project footprint.
-Implementation of LU-IAMF#3 would help to ensure that temporary construction areas are returned to pre-construction conditions and do not create post-construction land use and community consistency concerns.
+During the construction period, the Palmdale Station site would require the temporary use of land for construction activities and would result in indirect temporary effects on adjacent land uses.
+Implementation of LU-IAMF#3 would ensure that temporary construction areas are returned to pre-construction conditions and do not create post-construction land use and community consistency concerns.

 Construction activities would result in temporary increases in noise levels, dust, and visual changes.
 These changes would temporarily inconvenience residents in Palmdale, primarily within approximately 500 feet of the temporary footprint for the Palmdale Station site.
-Any increases in noise levels, dust, and visual changes would be temporary and would not result in conversion of existing land uses to transportation use.
-The HSR project's temporary effects related to noise and air quality would be minimized through implementation of NV-IAMF#1, AQ-IAMF#1, and AQ-IAMF#2.
+Any increases in noise levels, dust, and visual changes would be temporary and would not require conversion of existing land uses to transportation use.
+Additionally, construction would cause temporary and intermittent disruption of access to some properties.
+Some businesses in the immediate vicinity of the Palmdale Station site could experience hardship due to traffic congestion associated with nearby roadwork.
+The HSR project's temporary impacts related to noise and air quality would be minimized through implementation of NV-IAMF#1, AQ-IAMF#1, and AQ-IAMF#2.

-Implementation of the IAMFs described above would minimize the potential for construction of the Palmdale Station site to alter existing land use patterns; however, some residual impacts would remain during the construction period.
+Implementation of the IAMFs described above would minimize the potential for construction of the Palmdale Station site to alter existing land use patterns; however, some residual impacts would remain.

 As discussed above, construction of the Palmdale Station site would result in temporary increases in noise levels, dust, and visual changes, and temporary impacts on access to park facilities.
-However, with the implementation of NV-IAMF#1, AQ-IAMF#1, and AQ-IAMF#2, these impacts would be less than significant impacts.
-The impacts would result in temporary changes to land use patterns that would not be inconsistent with adjacent land uses.
-Therefore, CEQA does not require any mitigation.
+However, these impacts would not result in potentially significant impacts related to temporary changes to land use patterns that would be inconsistent with adjacent land uses under CEQA.